-\ The Rev. W. Mullens thus sums up the progress of missions during the present century:-"Within a few years stations were established in Calcutta, Madras, and Bombay, and began to push outward into all the presidencies of Hindoostan.
+The Rev. W. Mullens thus sums up the progress of missions during the present century :-- "Within a few years stations were established in Calcutta, Madras, and Bombay, and began to push outward into all the pre-Bombay, and began to push outward into all the presidencies of Hindoostan.
 The beginnings were slow but sure.
-One society, then another-one missionary and them another, landed on the coast, and took up their posts on the great battle-field of idolatry.
+One society, then another-one missionary and then another, landed on the coast, and took up their posts on the great battle-field of idolatry.
 The London Missionary Society sent missionaries to Chinsurah, to Travancore, to Madras, Vizagapatam, Bellary, and to Surat.
 The American board, after some opposition from the government, occupied Bombay.
-The Church Missionary Society entered first on the old missions at Madras, Tranquebar, and Palamcottah; but soon began an altogether new field among the Syrian Christians in West Travancore.
-They planted a station at Agra, far in the north-west, and maintained the agency which Corrie had employed at Chunar.
+The Church Missionary Society entered first on the old missions at Missionary Society entered first on the old missions at Madras, Tranquebar, and Palamcottah; but soon began an altogether new field among the Syrian Christians in West Travancore.
+They planted a station at Agra, far about 16,000 soldiers.

+in the north-west, and maintained the agency which Corrie had employed at Chunar.
 A native preacher began the work at Meerut, while two missionaries were stationed in Calcutta.
 The Baptist Missionary Society soon occupied Jessore, Chittagong, Dinagepore, and other places.
 The Wesleyans speedily obtained a footing in Mysoor; and to them succeeded the missionaries of the American board.
 North, south, east, and west, the Church of Christ was pushing forth its men and means into the land with vigour and earnestness of purpose."
 There is much wanting for India a Medical Missionary Society, similar in its working to the institution (composed of Americans and British) under this title which is now accomplishing so much good in China.

 † There is a large Roman catholic establishment consisting of bishops, vicars-general, and inferior clergy, not only at Goa and Pondicherry, but also at the British stations: their number is alleged to have been, in 1853, about 303, of whom 200 were Europeans; and of these forty are British.
-The Roman catholic community throughout India is estimated at 690,000, exclusive of about 16,000 soldiers.
+The Roman catholic community throughout India is estimated at 690,000, exclusive of shout 16,000 soldiers